How To Draw A Cat Easily | Watercolor Pencil Tutorial With Amazrock Art & Craft Channel

 6. Watercolor pencils can be used like traditional colored pencils.

 Just use your watercolor pencils like dry pencils to draw and color on dry paper for a traditional colored pencil look.

-– For fur effect, try the hatching technique
+– To achieve drawing the cat fur effect, try the hatching technique

 – For shadow effect, try cross hatching technique

 – For textured effects, try scumbling (or known as scribbling) technique